 - Make yourself and your home appear to be “not worth it” in terms of being targeted.
 Appear poor, hungry, mean, crazy, fearful and desperate.
 Do not wear expensive tactical clothing and carry a fancy rifle.

-We provide prepping for bad times consultation services.
+We provide prepping for bad times consultation services, training, risk assessments and security in Jackson Hole.
 MORE.